cfazilleau/Discord-Archivist/readme.md

 It uses the packages
 - discord.js to access to the messages.
-- https to handle the images web requests.
+- https to handle the web requests.
 - fs to save the images to a local directory.

 # How to use ?